Why I think Valentine’s day is dumb

-I love holidays.
+I love the holidays.
 Any excuse to get together with family and celebrate – I’m in.
 Even the Super Bowl is considered a holiday for most, and although I don’t know a single thing about football, I’m always at a Super Bowl party, just so I can get together with friends and family.

 The one holiday I don’t celebrate, however, is Valentine’s Day.
 Never has there been a holiday so commercialized as that one, and I just won’t participate in something like that.

 Valentine’s Day is supposed to be the day you celebrate your partner.
 Your husband, your wife, your boyfriend, your girlfriend.
-Love on them extra hard and buy them all sorts of crap they don’t need, like chocolate, flowers and jewelry.
+Love on them extra hard and buy them all sorts of crap they don’t need, like chocolate, flowers, and jewelry.

 But shouldn’t we be celebrating the ones we love every day – not just on February 14th – the day that was chosen for us?
 And why do we need to buy a gift, just to say ‘I love you’?